Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 - The number you need to roll a Critical Hit and a Critical Success is reduced by 2.
 This effect can stack.
 - Once per turn, when you miss an attack, you can choose to reroll the d20.
 You must use the new roll.
-- Taking damage can’t break your concentration on a spell.
+- Taking damage can't break your concentration on a spell.
 Any spells that you are concentrating on before gaining this virtue immediately resumes.

 ### Powerful